-Algae is the main dish of Amano shrimp, but what about moss?
-Do Amano shrimp eat moss?
-We all know how much aesthetic value moss can bring into an aquarium.
-But with the widespread belief that Amano can consume almost anything, be it plants or meat, makes any of us wonder whether they will consume moss or not.
-It would be a disaster if your Amano nibbled these beautiful aquascaping elements.
+Algae is the main dish of amano shrimp, but what about moss?
+Do amano shrimp eat moss?
+We all know how much aesthetic value moss can bring to an aquarium.
+But the widespread belief that amano can consume almost anything, be it plants or meat, makes any of us wonder whether they will relish moss or not.
+It would be a disaster if they nibbled these beautiful aquascaping elements.

 Without further ado, let’s hop into details.

 Amano shrimp eat algae off the plants, and moss is known to pick up fragments of flake foods and algae around them.
 Amano will graze on the algae, and the leftover foods stuck on the moss, but not the moss itself.

 You need not worry that your amano is trying to nibble off the moss as they always leave healthy plants and eat only the decayed ones.
 Some mosses have decayed parts, which you need to prune if you don’t enjoy seeing brown moss in your tank.
 This is when your amano will feed on these dead parts of your moss.
 As a matter of fact, they are doing you a favor by pruning themselves.

 Many aquarists keep the moss in a shrimp-only tank, and there’s a reason behind it.
 Mosses make your aquarium beautiful, and I assure you that your amano won’t target it.
 Some days, you will find your amano shrimps rolling the Marimo moss ball around the aquarium for fun.